Join Williamson College on Saturday, April 27, 2019 and Learn to Understand the Bible Through a Middle Eastern Lens!

 with Anthony Hendricks.

-Anthony can effortlessly move between the corporate world and ministry.
+Anthony can effortlessly bring ministry into any context of life.
 He has served as Executive Pastor of a local church in Franklin, TN and was campus pastor at Mosaic Church in Central Arkansas.
 Since 2001 Anthony has been a leader in the area of racial reconciliation and, as a gifted teacher, he has created the curriculum for the Center for Biblical Unity at Williamson College.